its-me-dineo/its-me-dineo.github.io/docs/index.md

 Our rules and boundaries.
 How we are going to do business!

 # Commissions and Payment - [Commissions and Payment](./cmm_pay.html)
-How request a submission!
+How to request a submission!
 Where and how to pay.